b1gry4n/foundation-seed/README.md

 A structured Unity foundation designed for AI-assisted development workflows.

+Designed to give AI tools a predictable, structured environment to operate in — reducing drift and keeping projects stable as they evolve.

 This project is built around two layers:

 - **Foundation**: the stable core that defines how everything runs